-To graduate within this program in the specified time, students must begin in the Fall semester and successfully place into required courses based on placement test results and/or high school GPA.
-Academic advisors can assist with questions.
+To graduate within this program in the specified time, students must begin in the Fall semester based on essfully place into required couplacement test results and/or A. Academic advisors can ass high engineering, management or consulting.

-Completion of a program is based on full time enrollment.
-Many of our standards attend partiting and may not complete within the specified timeline.

-College-level MAT courses meet the Mathematics/Quantitative Reasoning General Education requirement for all business degrees.
-ECO101: Macroeconomics and ECO102: Microeconomics will meet the Behavior & Social Science general education requirement.

-Cybersecurity

-Students in the Cybersecurity certificate program acquire a wide range of technical skills that prepare them for penetration testing positions.

-Cybersecurity Certificate

-ltem Title • Credits

-CIT116 IT: L inux 3

-CIT248 Swit ching, Routing & 4

-Wire eless Essentials (Cisco 2)

-CIT240 Secu ırity+ 3

-CIT241 IT: E thical Hacking 3

-CIT242 IT: A dvanced Ethical 3

-Hacl king l

-CIT243 IT: A dvanced Ethical 3

-Hacl king II

-CIT254 Com puter Forensics 3

-CIT245 IT Se ecurity: Penetration 3

-Test ing

-Total 25 •

-Credits

-Students completing the Cybersecurity certificate are trained to work as penetration testers within network administration, engineering, management or consulting.
 Students are encouraged to build on the certificate program eventually obtaining a degree at the College.

-Upon successful completion of the Cybersecurity Certificate, students are able to:

-- Read, write, discuss, and think critically - Analyze ethical issues and apply ethical standards in the performance of responsibilities in a variety of IT Security careers. - Work independently and with teams in an IT Security setting. - Synthesize information from documentation and solve business problems. - Prepare for Security Penetration Testing certification exam. - Prepare for Security+ certification exam. - Prepare for Ethical Hacking certification exam. - Prepare for Advanced Ethical Hacking certification exam.

-- Prepare for Security Reverse Engineering certification exam. - Prepare for Security Expert Penetration Testing certification exam.

-Completion of a program is based on full time enrollment.
-Many of our students attend part time and may not complete within the one year timeline.

-To graduate within this program in the specified time, students must begin in the Fall semester and successfully place into required courses based on placement test results and/or high school GPA.
+Program Program n Completion for Busines SS Program Outcomes Upon successful completion of the Cybersecurity Certificate, students are able to: Read, write, discuss, and think critically and may r on of a program is based on fu not complete within ied timeline. ull time enrol ment.
+About topics and ideas in IT Security.
+Many of Our students attend part time Analyze ethical issues and apply ethical standards in the performance of responsibilities in a variety of IT Security careers. atics/Quantitative Reaso ment for Business Progr - Work independently and with teams in an IT Security setting.
+Synthesize information from documentation and solve business problems.
+Prepare for Security Penetration Testing Mathemat Education ECO101 : M Microecor evel MAT courses meet the tics/Quantitative Reasoning G requirement for all business of lacroeconomics and ECO102 : nomics will meet the Behavior eneral education requirement degrees. & Social certification exam.
+Prepare for Security+ certification exam.
+Prepare for Ethical Hacking certification exam.
+Prepare for Advanced Ethical Hacking certification exam.
+Prepare for Security Reverse Engineering Cybers Degree Ty - certification exam.
+Prepare for Security Expert Penetration Testing certification exam. acquire a e in the Cybersecurity certificat wide range of technical skills nem for penetration testing po that Program Completion Completion of a program is based on full time enrollment.
+Many of our students attend part time and may not complete within the one year timeline. re about the program and a urity Certificate oply at Prerequisite Statement Require Item ements Title Credits To graduate within this program in the specified time, students must begin in the Fall semester and successfully place into required courses CIT116 IT: Linux 3 based on placement test results and/or high CIT248 Switching, Routing & Wireless Essentials (Cisco 2 4 school GPA.
 Academic advisors can assist with questions.

-Data Science Concentration Degree Type

-Data science is transforming industries.
-Students in the Data Science A.A. concentration will learn the foundational skills necessary to investigate, analyze and present conclusions on data in areas such as health care, energy, and transportation.
+CIT240 Security+ 3 CIT241 IT: Ethical Hacking 3 CIT242 IT: Advanced Ethical Hacking I 3 Data Science Concentration Degree Type CIT243 IT: Advanced Ethical Hacking II 3 Associate in Arts CIT254 Computer Forensics 3 Data science is transforming industries.
+Students CIT245 IT Security: Penetration Testing 3 in the Data Science A.A. concentration will learn the foundational skills necessary to investigate, otal 25 analyze and present conclusions on data in areas Credits such as health care, energy, and transportation.
+Itlook completing the Cybersecurity are trained to work as penet certificate are trained to work as penetration testers within network administration,

-Item # Title Credits
+ltem # Title Credits

 ENL101 English Composition I 3

 MAT240 Calculus I 4

 DAT101 Introduction to Data Science 3

 MAT150 Elementary Statistics 3

 Behavioral & Social Sciences 3

-Item # Title Credits
+ltem # Title Credits

 ENL102 English Composition II 3

 MAT250 Calculus II 4

 CSC105 Computer Programming I: Python 3

 Humanities & Fine Arts 3

-Behavioral & Social Science s 3
+Behavioral & Social Sciences 3

-Item # Title Credits
+ltem # Title Credits

 CSC110 Computer Programming I: Java 3

 PHY211 University Physics I 4

 MAT245 Linear Algebra 3